-Most people invest their retirement savings in index or mutual funds.
-While many funds charge asset management fees, these costs pale in comparison to time and effort required for stock picking, allocating assets, placing trades, periodically rebalancing and everything else required to build and maintain a portfolio of individual stocks.
+Most people invest their retirement savings in an index or mutual funds.
+While many funds charge asset management fees, these costs pale in comparison to the time and effort required for stock picking, allocating assets, placing trades, periodically rebalancing, and everything else required to build and maintain a portfolio of individual stocks.

-Let’s take a look at the differences between investing in cryptocurrencies and crypto funds, and how to decide on the best option for your portfolio.
+Let’s take a look at the differences between investing in cryptocurrency and crypto funds, and how to decide on the best option for your portfolio.

 There are two types of crypto funds:

-- Diversified funds hold a basket of cryptocurrencies weighted by market capitalization.
-For example, a fund may hold 80% Bitcoin since Bitcoin far outweighs other cryptocurrencies in terms of market capitalization.
-These allocations are typically rebalanced on a regular basis to account for differing levels of performance.
+Diversified funds hold a basket of cryptocurrencies weighted by market capitalization.
+For example, a crypto fund may hold 80% Bitcoin since Bitcoin far outweighs other cryptocurrencies in terms of market capitalization.
+These allocations are typically rebalanced regularly to account for differing levels of performance.

-In addition to expense ratios, investors should be aware that the price of a fund may differ from its net asset value.
-Most exchange-traded funds have a net asset value that closely mirrors the value of funds’ underlying assets, but some crypto funds have market prices in excess of net asset values due to the limited liquidity and other factors.
+In addition to expense ratios, an investor should be aware that the price of a crypto fund may differ from its net asset value.
+Most exchange-traded funds have a net asset value that closely mirrors the value of funds’ underlying assets, but some crypto funds have market prices above net asset values due to the limited liquidity and other factors.